greatcyan/bi-analytics-handbook/README.md

 ---

-## 👉3.
-Practice Projects & Learning Path
+## 5️⃣Practice Projects & Learning Path

 ### Project A: SQL Mastery (Foundation)
 * **Task**: Write a T-SQL view that joins `FactInternetSales` with `DimProduct` and `DimDate`.